 8. Create a dreamy (new) Nordic decorating scheme

 The Scandi trend for Christmas decorating is in full swing; want yours to be the very latest in Scandi style?
 Go new Nordic (yup, it's a new twist – still Scandi, but darker).
-Decorate your tree sparingly with a mixture of white, silver, and blue/green and you're there.
+Decorate your tree sparingly with a single colour for a really striking look.

 Can't get enough of Scandi?
 We have more Scandi Christmas decorating ideas.